Call Today! 888-234-8376

 Life Insurance if overweight or obese

-What’s not largely known is that not all life insurance companies use the same height and weight ratios when determining their rate classes.
-Which means that even if you are considered overweight by one life insurance company you may not be considered overweight by them all, depending on their BMI scale.
+What’s not largely known is that not all life insurance companies use the same height and weight (BMI) ratios when determining their rate classes.
+Which means that even if you are considered obese by one life insurance company you may not be considered obese by them all, depending on their BMI scale.
 This makes finding the best life insurance for overweight applicants much simpler when you work with an agent.

-So if you’ve recently been approved but aren't satisfied with the offer you received, postponed or denied for life insurance due to your weight, there’s a good chance that the professionals we can help.
-After all, we review the best life insurance companies in the U.S. to help align you with the best company at the best price-—for you!
+So if you’ve recently been approved but aren't satisfied with the offer you received, postponed or denied for life insurance due to obesity, there’s a good chance that the professionals we can help.
+After all, we review the best life insurance companies in the U.S. to help align you with the best insurer at the lowest premiums for you.
 We can also recommend some awesome no medical exam life insurance companies if you would rather avoid an exam as part of the underwriting process.

-We work with a very well known and respected insurance carrier that considers the following not overweight:
+We work with a very well known and respected insurance carrier that considers the following not obese:

 - A 6 foot tall man weighing 295 pounds and a 5 foot tall woman weighing 205 a “standard” risk.

-Meaning that according to this carrier these individuals would be considered completely normal!
+Meaning that according to this carrier, these individuals would be considered completely normal and not obese.

-Also, if you are overweight and have diabetes, please check out our article: Life Insurance with Diabetes..
+Also, if you are obese and have diabetes, check out Life Insurance with Diabetes.

 5 steps to getting the best rate on overweight or obese life insurance